 For more information, visit the NCI Cancer Centers Program website, where there is a list of all NCI-designated cancer centers.
 The institute’s overall website at www.cancer.gov is the most authoritative source for cancer information, including advances in treatment, supportive care, screening and prevention, and information on clinical trials.

 UCSF is a member of the National Comprehensive Cancer Network, an alliance of the world’s leading cancer centers.
-The network brings together leaders in oncology treatment and research to improve and facilitate quality, effective, efficient, and accessible of oncology practice.
+The network brings together leaders in oncology treatment and research to improve and facilitate quality, effective, equitable, and accessible cancer care.
 Through the collective expertise of its member institutions, the network develops, updates and disseminates clinical practice guidelines, which are the standard for clinical policy in oncology.
 For more information, visit the NCCN online.